gmarseglia/sdcc-mini/README.md

 ## Client

-The client is a simple as it gets and it's complelty obvious of the underlying architecture.
+The client is complelty obvious of the underlying architecture.

 The client only acts as gRpc client toward the front component of the server.